How Ride the Lightning helped establish the metal genre

 From a sonic stance, the band evolved from their debut Kill ‘Em All, adopting more complex rhythmic and melodic solutions, blending the heaviness of the bloody and speedy power-chord riffs that were preeminent also in the previous work with elements of prog music.

-In this record, we see that Metallica develop and process metal as a technic and intricate style that needs a high quality of musicianship to be played but also to be interpreted.
-The listener is in fact constantly immersed in tempo changes, riff variations, crazy bridges and interpolations, and more melodic solos that manage to add a great contribution to the songwriting side and to the whole quality of the project.
+In this record, we see that Metallica develop and process metal as a technic and intricate style that needs a high quality of musicianship to be played and interpreted.
+The listener is constantly immersed in tempo changes, riff variations, crazy bridges and interpolations, and more melodic solos that manage to add a significant contribution to the songwriting side and the whole quality of the project.

 The first leg of the record

-In general, the album shows a great balancing alternating super-fast and straightforward aggressive songs like Fight Fire With Fire, Trapped Under Ice, and Creeping Death with more elaborate and structured but still heavy songs like For Whom The Bell Tolls, Ride the Lightning.
+The album generally shows an excellent balance alternating super-fast and straightforward aggressive songs like Fight Fire With Fire, Trapped Under Ice, and Creeping Death with more elaborate and structured but still heavy songs like For Whom The Bell Tolls, Ride the Lightning.
 Finally, the haunting Fade to Black is an ultra-power ballad about a man committing suicide.
 With its darkly enchanting melodic intro and its grim breakdown, it stands to this day as one of the most powerful and moving songs in the band’s whole career.

 You can find Ride the Lightning on Spotify.